The Corporate Governance Review: Netherlands

 i Board structure and practices

 The management board is charged by law with the duty to manage the company, subject to restrictions imposed in the articles of association.6 It is generally accepted that management in any event includes directing the company's day-to-day affairs and setting out its strategy.
 It should be borne in mind that in accordance with the Dutch stakeholder model, the board must take into account various interests, not only those of the enterprise and shareholders, but also those of other interested parties, such as employees and creditors.
 The management board as a body has the power to represent the company.
 However, the articles of association can assign this power to any individual board.
 In this aspect, a two-signature clause is common.
 In principle, the board member(s) can represent the company without a board decision.

-A significant number of companies even have two-member boards (typically a chief executive officer (CEO) and a chief financial officer (CFO)).
-The rise of this 'CEO–CFO model' can be explained by a number of factors, one of which is the popularity of the executive committee (Exco), in which board members, as well as senior managers, have seats; in these setups a larger management board makes less sense.
-Although clearly desirable in terms of efficiency, Excos also raise several governance issues that require due consideration.
-The new Corporate Governance Code Committee does embrace the Exco; however, it requires companies to render account of governance issues such as how the interaction between the Exco and the supervisory board will be structured.
-Furthermore, the Exco's role, duties and composition must be set out in the management report.
+A significant number of companies have two-member boards (typically a chief executive officer (CEO) and a chief financial officer (CFO)).
+The rise of this CEO–CFO model can be explained by a number of factors, one of which is the popularity of the executive committee (exco), in which board members and senior managers have seats; in these set-ups, a larger management board makes less sense.
+The latest Corporate Governance Code embraces the exco; however, it requires companies to render account of governance issues, such as how the interaction between the exco and the supervisory board will be structured.
+Furthermore, the exco's role, duties and composition must be set out in the management report.

 The function of the supervisory board is to supervise and advise the management board and oversee the general state of affairs within the company.7 Like the management board, the supervisory board must take into account the interests of the company and its enterprise, as well as those of all other stakeholders.